 Benefits of Chiropractic

 1 Goertz, C., Long, C., Hondras, M., Petri, R., Delgado, R., Lawrence, D., Owens, E., & Meeker, W. (2013).
 Adding chiropractic manipulative therapy to standard medical care for patients with acute low back pain.
 Spine, 38(8), 627-634.

-Key Finding(s): A prospective, two-arm randomized control trial (RCT) concluded that chiropractic manipulative therapy in conjunction with standard medical care “offers a significant advantage for decreasing pain and improving physical functioning when compared with only standard care, for men and women between 18 and 35 years of age with acute LBP.”
+3 Haas, M., Vavrek, D., Peterson, D., Polissar, N., & Neradilek, M. B. (2014).
+Dose-response and efficacy of spinal manipulation for care of chronic low back pain: a randomized controlled trial.
+The Spine Journal, 14(7), 1106-1116.rr prospective, two-arm randomized control trial (RCT) concluded that chiropractic manipulative therapy in conjunction with standard medical care “offers a significant advantage for decreasing pain and improving physical functioning when compared with only standard care, for men and women between 18 and 35 years of age with acute LBP.”

 4 Bronfort, G., Evans, R., Anderson, A. V., Svendsen, K. H., Bracha, Y., & Grimm, R. H. (2012).
 Spinal Manipulation, Medication, or Home Exercise With Advice for Acute and Subacute Neck Pain A Randomized Trial.
 Annals of internal medicine, 156(1_Part_1), 1-10.